BenyaminBaraniNia/Fortran/List_of_Problems.md

 2. **Sum of Two Numbers:** Write a program to read two integers and print their sum.
 3. **Area of a Circle:** Write a program to calculate the area of a circle given its radius.
 4. **Fahrenheit to Celsius:** Write a program to convert Fahrenheit to Celsius.
+5. **Factorial:** Write a program to calculate the factorial of a given number.
+6. **Fibonacci Sequence:** Write a program to generate the first n terms of the Fibonacci sequence.
+7. **Prime Number Check:** Write a program to check if a given number is prime.